-This post is limited to below index items.
-The coverage of the points is from a layman perspective at a high level in simple English.
+This post is limited to the below-index items.
+The coverage of the points is from a layman’s perspective at a high level in simple English.
 Anyone looking for detailed explanations or codes should get in touch with me.
-This post is divided into 3 parts as below:
+This post is divided into 3 parts, as below:

 - Machine Learning at a Glance